Code-Institute-Submissions/OdoJoe-D15-Movie-Lovers-Store/README.md

 The user stories relating to 'ratings', 'Notify me', 'Stock availability' and 'social media presence', while not implemented at this stage of development due to timing constraints will be added to the store at a later date.

-I relyed very heavily on the course content walkthrough project 'Boutique Ado' and while a lot of the desigin elements from the project has carried over I made sure to 'reengineer' the design to my own purposes.
+I relied very heavily on the course content walkthrough project 'Boutique Ado' and while a lot of the desigin elements from the project has carried over I made sure to 'reengineer' the design to my own purposes.
 Hence the colour scheme and Typograpy are used from the previous portfolio projects PP1, PP2 and PP4.
 This is to maintain a uniform approach so as when the individual projects are merged into one Store/Club offering for the D15 area, the design will match.

 The main colour scheme used is:
 - Background Colour: #2F4F4F